Neuropharmacology & Neurotherapeutics

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-This article reviews neuralgic amyotrophy, which is a single disorder with a large number of different presentations.
-As a result, it was previously referred to by a myriad of terms, all of which were erroneously thought to represent separate entities.
-Because the majority of these terms reflect specific clinical features that convey limited or misleading information about the disorder, such as the involved muscle (serratus magnus palsy), the antecedent event (eg, vaccinogenic neuropathy), the localization of the disorder (acute brachial plexitis), or the underlying pathology (inflammatory brachial plexus neuropathy), they are best avoided, The eponymous term, Parsonage-Turner syndrome, is acceptable as it contains no misleading information and honors the two individuals who recognized the clinical features common to all of these disorders and who also coined the term neuralgic amyotrophy.
-Because this term conveys the two quintessential clinical features of this disorder, it is used throughout this review.
+Neuralgic amyotrophy is a single entity with many clinical presentations.
+Historically, each presentation was considered a different disorder and, as a result, it was previously referred to by a large number of terms, most of which reflected specific clinical features that conveyed limited (and sometimes misleading) information about the disorder, such as the involved muscle (serratus magnus palsy), the antecedent event (eg, vaccinogenic neuropathy), the localization of the disorder (acute brachial plexitis), and the underlying pathology (inflammatory brachial plexus neuropathy).
+In 1948, Parsonage and Turner recognized that all of these disorders represented a single entity and united them using the nonmisleading term neuralgic amyotrophy, which reflects its two most important clinical features.
+The eponymous term, Parsonage-Turner syndrome, is also acceptable because it contains no misleading information.
+Because the term neuralgic amyotrophy reflects its two most quintessential clinical features, it is used throughout this review.

 • When both upper limbs are involved (ie, bilateral neuralgic amyotrophy), their involvement is sequential in the majority and simultaneous in the minority. | |